h-hiram/Task-Management-App/README.md

 7. Open and run the project:
    - For Android: `npx cap open android` (requires Android Studio)
-   - For iOS: `npx cap open ios` (requires Xcode)
+   - For iOS: `npx cap open ios` (requires Xcode) Another method To run the app on a mobile device: if you have a server in your local host,you can connect you phone to your pc provided you are in the same network using your pc's ip address and the apps port number (http://<YOUR PC IP>/<PORTNUMBER>
 ### Updating the app after changes

 After making changes to your web code: